 Tips for pregnant feet Pregnancy related swelling in the feet can be minimized by the following methods: - Elevate your feet as often as possible.
 If you have to sit for long periods of time, place a small stool by your feet to elevate them. - Wear proper fitting footwear.
 Footwear that is too narrow or short will constrict circulation. - If swelling becomes a big problem you may need to have your feet measured several times throughout your pregnancy.
 They will probably change sizes. - Wear seamless socks that do not constrict circulation such as those designed for diabetics. - If you are driving for a long period of time, take regular breaks to stretch your legs to promote circulation. - Exercise regularly to promote overall health; walking is the best medicine. - Drink plenty of water to keep the body hydrated.
 This helps the body retain less fluid. - Eat a well-balanced diet and avoid foods high in salt that can cause water retention.

 Cooling foot gels, foot spas and regular bathing of the feet, followed by wearing open toed shoes when able will help to keep feet feeling cool and refreshed, and hopefully aiding in a good night’s sleep.

-Due to the additional stress put on feet during pregnancy, hard skin (callus) often results.
+Foot Care Due to the additional stress put on feet during pregnancy and hormonal changes, cracked heels and hard skin (callus) often results.
 Many women enjoy the chance to sit back and have their feet pampered at these times.
 However, callus should be treated by a registered Podiatrist if required to make sure you don't get any infections that could impact your health.
 The advantage of seeing a podiatrist is that whilst there you can also safely have your nails done which is always greatly appreciated when your feet become harder to reach.
 See our Podiatry spa website for ways you can pamper yourself whilst pregnant.